lundberg/respx/docs/guide.md

     assert last_home_response.status_code == 200
 ```

-### Nested Routers
+### Reusable Routers

-As described under [settings](#router-settings), a nested router is created when calling `respx.mock(...)`.
+As described under [settings](#router-settings), an isolated router is created when calling `respx.mock(...)`.

-Nested routers are useful when mocking multiple remote APIs, allowing grouped routes per API, and to be mocked individually and reused across tests.
+Isolated routers are useful when mocking multiple remote APIs, allowing grouped routes per API, and to be mocked individually or stacked for reuse across tests.

-Use the nested router as decorator or context manager to patch `HTTPX` and activate the routes.
+Use the router instance as decorator or context manager to patch `HTTPX` and activate the routes.

 ``` python
 import httpx